Additional kitchen storage - DIY pull-out kitchen pantry

 I'm Kristina, a dreamer and doer behind this blog.
 And this slide-out pantry shelf tutorial will be the first and probably the only post in English here.
 I do get messages from people from other countries with questions about measurements and instructions, just looking at the drawings is sometimes not enough.
 So I decided to spread love and share an English version of this DIY-story.

-So here's our kitchen that really needs a major remodel and it most definitely will get it soon because we got flooded by our upstairs neighbours.
-Despite this our DIY pull-out pantry stayed safe and sound in the middle of total devastation.
+Here's a photo of our kitchen that really needs a major remodel and it most definitely will get it soon because we got heavily flooded by our upstairs neighbours.
+Nevertheless our DIY pull-out pantry stayed safe and sound in the middle of total devastation.

 The total cost of this shelf was 1200 Russian rubles which is about $22.
 Yeah, I know it might look super cheap to you but exchange rates get wild sometimes.
-If you ever build one drop me a line, it'd be interesting to know how much it cost for you in your country.
+If you ever build one, please drop me a line.
+It'd be interesting to know how much it cost for you in your country.

 Please note that all dimensions and measurements I provide were the actual dimensions and measurements of actual materials available in a Russian lumber store.